Ellesmere Island: Regional variation

+Climate change

+A paleolimnological study of algae in the sediments of shallow ponds on Cape Herschel (which faces Smith Sound on Ellesmere's eastern coast) found that the ponds had been permanent and relatively stable for several millennia until experiencing ecological changes associated with warming, beginning around 1850 and accelerating in the early 2000s.
+During the 23-year study period, an ecological threshold was crossed as several of the study ponds had completely desiccated while others had very reduced water levels.
+In addition, the wetlands surrounding the ponds were severely affected and dried vegetation could be easily burned.

 Glaciers, ice caps and ice shelves

 Large portions of Ellesmere Island are covered with glaciers and ice, with Manson Icefield (6200 km2) and Sydkap (3700 km2) in the south; Prince of Wales Icefield (20700 km2) and Agassiz Ice Cap (21500 km2) along the central-east side of the island, and the Northern Ellesmere icefields (24400 km2).